payya4/Group_5_Rotation_3/README.md

 - Describes the anticipated results of the project.

 **Package Installation**
-- Lists all the packages used in the project and their versions
+- Lists all the packages used in the project and their versions.

 **Script Files**
-- Lists the scripts used from other sources/github pages
+- Lists the scripts used and where to find them. if not provided on this page then links are provided to locate them.

 **Data Analysis**
 - The input and output of each step